Internet Protocol? and types (IP, TCP, UDP, POP, SMTP, FTP, HTTP and HTTPS)!

 8) Telnet

-Telnet is an application protocol used on the Internet or nearby place network to offer a bidirectional interactive textual content-orientated conversation facility using a digital terminal connection.
+Telnet is an application protocol used on the Internet or nearby place networks to offer a bidirectional interactive textual content-orientated conversation facility using a digital terminal connection.

 What is telnet used for?
 Telnet software permits users to test connectivity to faraway machines and problem commands through the usage of a keyboard.
 Though most customers prefer paintings with graphical interfaces, Telnet is one of the most effective approaches to check connectivity on sure ports.